Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Experimental Results

+In addition to the quantitative comparison shown in Table~\ref{table:exp_weights}, Fig.~\ref{fig:ow_enhance} visually shows the effect of the FO weight.
+All images are the results obtained with $w^{F}=1.0$.
+In the left part of Fig.~\ref{fig:ow_enhance}, we can see that $w^{F}$ allows CSBSR to detect thin crack pixels in segmentation images.
+In order to see the results of SR image enhancement by $w^{F}$, the zoom-in images of several regions in the SR images are shown in the right part of Fig.~\ref{fig:ow_enhance}.
 In (c) images obtained without $w^{F}$, detected crack pixels are broken.
 In (d) images obtained with $w^{F}$, on the other hand, cracks are more continuously detected, though it is difficult to visually see any significant difference between zoom-in SR images shown in (c') and (d').
 In an opposite way, background textures enclosed by the purple dashed ellipse are falsely detected in CSBSR without $w^{F}$, as shown in (c) of the lower example.
 However, these background pixels reconstructed by CSBSR without and with $w^{F}$ (enclosed by the purple dashed ellipses in (c') and (d')) are also almost the same as each other.
 These results demonstrate the effectiveness of $w^{F}$ for discriminating between remarkably-similar crack and background pixels in the segmentation network of CSBSR.